 Benefits of a Morning Routine

-When many of us think of early morning routines and the benefits that creating one adds to having a great morning, productivity tends to be the common factor we consider.
+When many of us think of early morning routines and the benefits that creating one adds to having a great morning, a more productive day tends to be the common factor we consider.
+It also helps give you a sense of work-life balance!
 While this important benefit is key to why you should have a morning routine, it misses several scientifically backed reasons that are even more critical!

-Through studying sleep cycles are waking patterns, researchers have found that morning routines also impact your mental and physical health in suprising ways!
+Through studying sleep cycles and waking patterns, researchers have found that morning routines also impact your mental and physical health in suprising ways!

 Physical benefits of being a morning person – Waking up early and following a consistent morning routine can encourage you to eat a healthier diet.
 If you are someone interested in starting a healthy lifestyle, then this should be an exciting finding for you!
 In addition, waking earlier gives you more time to work out even if its only a 15-20 minute Stretching, HIIT or TABATA workout.